-(c) Synthesis and Processing Science Program Manager: Bonnie Gersten, 301-903-0002, bonnie.gersten@science.doe.gov
+(c) Synthesis and Processing Science Technical Contact: Bonnie Gersten, 301-903-0002, bonnie.gersten@science.doe.gov

 This activity supports fundamental research on the development of new techniques using physical means and approaches to scalable synthesis of energy-relevant materials with desired structure and tailored properties.
 An important element of this activity is the development of real-time monitoring tools, to provide information on the progression of structure and properties as a material is formed, in order to understand the underlying physical mechanisms and to gain atomic level control of material synthesis and processing.
 The focus of this activity on nanocomposite, bulk crystal and thin film synthesis and processing via physical means is complementary to the BES Materials Chemistry and Biomolecular Materials research activities.

 Over the past few years, the activity has evolved an increasing interest in understanding nanoscale morphology, defect control in deposition processes, and complex chemical and structural materials growth.
-Over the next several years, these directions are expected to continue with a stronger focus on researching fundamental mechanisms for bulk materials growth, new deposition techniques for organic and inorganic films, and organization of nanoparticle assemblies across a range of length scales, especially relating to use-inspired clean energy research.
-Integration of experimental and theory activities to accelerate progress in understanding synthesis and discovery of new materials will be emphasized, while research in ion beam assisted growth techniques, and synthesis of individual nanowires and particles will be reduced.
+Over the next several years, these directions are expected to continue with a stronger focus on -elucidating fundamental mechanisms for bulk materials growth, new deposition techniques for organic and inorganic films, and organization of nanoparticle assemblies across a range of length scales, especially relating to use-inspired clean energy research.
+Integration of experimental and theory/modeling activities to accelerate progress in understanding synthesis and discovery of new materials will be emphasized.
+The most recent summaries of the projects supported by this program can be found at: http://science.energy.gov/~/media/bes/pdf/reports/files/BES\FY2012\research\summaries.pdf